kaidez/kaidez.com/_drafts/2015-02-18-ajax-beginners.md

 Other browsers added the object as well, but with a slightly different implementation and called it `XMLHttpRequest`.
 With the release of Internet Explorer 7, Microsoft would copy that other implementation and also name their object `XMLHttpRequest`.

-XMLHttpRequest, or  "xhr", was used to create to web applications that loaded data asynchronously, without page refreshes.
+The object was used to create to web applications that loaded data asynchronously, without page refreshes.
 The most notable applications came from Google: specifically Google Maps and [Google Suggest](http://www.searchenginejournal.com/beginners-guide-google-suggest-marketers-seo/73269/ "Read about Google Suggest").

 These web applications demonstrated how useful "xhr" was but the developer community as a whole didn't really notice this.
 That all changed in February 2005, when [Jesse James Garrett wrote his influential AJAX article](http://www.adaptivepath.com/ideas/ajax-new-approach-web-applications/).